icub-tech-iit/test-skin-patches/README.md

 In the yarpmanager GUI :
 - Select `Entities` -> `Applications` -> `SkinGui_All_V2`
 - Run `skinManager` , `skinManagerGui` and `iCubSkinGui` related to the part to be tested (in this example `left_arm`)
-- Connect the port correspondig to the part to be testsed (in thi example `left_arm`)
+- Connect the port corresponding to the part to be tested (in this example `left_arm`)

 ![test-skin](./assets/test-skin.png)